oldmoe/litestack/BENCHMARKS.md

 This is a set of initial (simple) benchmars, designed to understand the baseline performance for different litestack components against their counterparts.
 These are not real life scenarios and I hope I will be able to produce some interesting ones soon.

+All these benchmarks were run on my AMD 5700U based laptop, in a Virtual Box VM

 > ![litedb](https://github.com/oldmoe/litestack/blob/master/assets/litedb_logo_teal.png?raw=true)

 ### Point Read